pareto-xyz/pareto-oracle-bot-v1/README.md

-# Pareto Oracle Bot V1
+# Pareto Order Book Oracle Bot V1

 **[Disclaimer: This repository is no longer maintained and is meant for primarily educational purposes.]**